 Algorithms are becoming more prevalent in our lives due to ongoing digitalization which is further sped-up by the current pandemic situation.
 Hence, the need to explain their results becomes more immanent.
 This research aims to deliver a proof of concept of the tools that would provide explanations for the most basic optimization problems, e.g., assignment problem.
 Assignments are the cornerstone problem in operational research and are used to describe matching of jobs to workers, jobs to servers, page views to ads, residents to hospitals, students to universities or houses to tenants.
 Furthermore, all decisions taken by algorithms should be explainable as required by “Ethics guidelines for trustworthy AI’’ that apply to complex ML solutions, but to this case as well.

 Artificial intelligence and algorithms are two areas of computer science that have been developed in separation for many years.
 Only very recently we have been witnessing more and more interactions between these two fields.
 These interactions lead to mutual influence and development of new tools on both sides.
-On one hand, we are witnessing the emergence of machine learning tools and algorithms that have been fully analyzed from theoretical point of view, e.g., approximate nearest neighbor search.
+On one hand, we are witnessing the emergence of machine learning tools and algorithms that have been fully analysed from theoretical point of view, e.g., approximate nearest neighbour search.

 On the other hand, ML tools enter as interior components into basic data structures or state-of-the-art approximation algorithms resulting in solutions that have better practical properties, e.g., indices.
 These new hybrid constructions are called learned data-structures.
 As the work on these ideas has just started we miss the right framework and tools for implementing state-of-art solutions and thus the research on new tools and models is hampered.
 This problem could be solved by creating new algorithms and data structure together with a software library that would allow to compose easily different building blocks.
 This could prove tools to bridge the gap between theory and practice in algorithms and show that new theoretical advances can have practical implications.